TREASURIES-Bonds fall on inflation data, stock gains

 Despite the market pulling back on Friday, most analysts and

-contagion risk from debt woes in the euro zone have not abated.
+contagion risk from the debt woes in the euro zone has not

 Moody's Investors Service surprised markets on Friday by